hm-lang/core/proposals/README.md

 ### default-name arguments in functions

-For functions with a single argument where the variable name doesn't matter, you can use default-named variables.
+For functions with one argument (per type) where the variable name doesn't matter, you can use default-named variables.
 For standard ASCII identifiers, the default-name identifier is just the `UpperCamelCase` version of the `lowerCamelCase` type.